opral/monorepo/rfcs/sdk-js/RFC.md

 An adapter will also export those wrapper functions.
 If someone does not trust the plugin, they can use the wrapper functions instead.
 If an adapter sees a manual import, it will not inject any code to that file.
 Maybe we also need to think of an `/* disable-inlang-adapter */` comment so anyone is able to opt out for auto-injection in certain files or sections of the code.

+Those wrapper functions will be written in pure `JavaScript` annotated with `JsDoc` so no transpilation is needed.

 ### @sveltejs/adapter-static

 Svelte also offers the option to prerender an application and generate a static output.
-A few option will not make sense (e.g. `AcceptLanguage` header detection) and we should detect them and output an error.
+A few options will not make sense (e.g. `AcceptLanguage` header detection) and we should detect them and output an error.
 We can detect a static output by looking for `export const prerender = false` in the `routes/+layout(.*).ts` file.

 ## Next steps